Best Mattocks In 2021

 The True Temper Cutter Mattock’s handle length gives it an advantage over a smaller handle mattock.
 If you are in the business of tree removal, you know how difficult it can be to chop up and yank out roots.
 Not everyone has access to a powered back hoe, so a sturdy mattock is your next best option.
 A few quick and well-placed strokes of the blade are sure to sever smaller roots, allowing you to pull them up for access to the deeper ones.

-5-pound head ideal for breaking up hardened earth, roots, or rocks.
+5-pound head ideal for breaking up hardened earth

 - BrandThe AMES Companies, Inc